huntermcknight/hackthebox-retired/sense/sense-report.md

 ![](screenshots/system-users.png)

-We are now able to login with the credentials rohit:pfsense.
+We are now able to log in with the credentials rohit:pfsense.

 ![](screenshots/pfsense-console.png)